 To calculate the increase, take the new percentage and multiply by the flour or 0.69 x 400 grams = 276 grams.
 This result means we need a total of 276 grams of water in our recipe instead of the original 268.

-Decreasing the Hydration of a Recipe
+Decreasing the Pizza Dough Hydration Percentage of a Pizza Dough Recipe

 We are using the same sample recipe from the above example (calculated at 67% hydration).
 Here is what you need to do to decrease the hydration by 2% and test the recipe at 65%.

 You already have the flour that you need at 400 grams.
 So, want to know how much water you need to bring that recipe at 65% hydration?
 The total amount of flour is 400 grams which is 100%.
 Since you are only looking to adjust the hydration, you don’t need to change the flour or the ingredients.